 Field Description 7:6 CLKST Clock Mode Status - The CLKST bits indicate the current clock mode.
 The CLKST bits don't update immediately after a write to the CLKS bits due to internal synchronization between clock domains.
 00 Self-clocked 01 FLL engaged, internal reference 10 FLL bypassed, external reference 11 FLL engaged, external reference 5 REFST Reference Clock Status - The REFST bit indicates which clock reference is currently selected by the Reference Select circuit.
 0 External Clock selected.
 1 Crystal/Resonator selected.
-4 LOLS FLL Loss of Lock Status - The LOLS bit is an indication of FLL lock status.
+4 LOLS FLL Loss of Lock Status - The LOLS bit is a sticky indication of FLL lock status.
 0 FLL has not unexpectedly lost lock since LOLS was last cleared.
-1 FLL has unexpectedly lost lock since LOLS was last cleared, LOLRE determines action taken.
+1 FLL has unexpectedly lost lock since LOLS was last cleared, LOLRE determines action taken.FLL has unexpectedly lost lock since LOLS was last cleared, LOLRE determines action taken.
 3 LOCK FLL Lock Status - The LOCK bit indicates whether the FLL has acquired lock.
 The LOCK bit is cleared in off, self-clocked, and FLL bypassed modes.
-0 FLL is currently unlocked.
-1 FLL is currently locked.
+O FLL is currently unlocked.
+The LOCK bit indicates whether the FLL has acquired lock.
+The LOCK bit is cleared in off, self-clocked, and FLL bypassed modes.
 2 LOCS Loss Of Clock Status - The LOCS bit is an indication of ICG loss of clock status.
-0 ICG has not lost clock since LOCS was last cleared.
+O ICG has not lost clock since LOCS was last cleared.
 1 ICG has lost clock since LOCS was last cleared, LOCRE determines action taken.
 1 ERCS External Reference Clock Status - The ERCS bit is an indication of whether or not the external reference clock (ICGERCLK) meets the minimum frequency requirement.
 0 External reference clock is not stable, frequency requirement is not met.
 1 External reference clock is stable, frequency requirement is met.
 0 ICGIF ICG Interrupt Flag - The ICGIF read/write flag is set when an ICG interrupt request is pending.
 It is cleared by a reset or by reading the ICG status register when ICGIF is set and then writing a logic 1 to ICGIF.
 If another ICG interrupt occurs before the clearing sequence is complete, the sequence is reset so ICGIF would remain set after the clear sequence was completed for the earlier interrupt.
 Writing a logic 0 to ICGIF has no effect.
 O No ICG interrupt request is pending.
-1 An ICG interrupt request is pending.
+An ICG interrupt request is pending.

-8.3.4 ICG Status Register 2 (ICGS2)
+10.4.4 ICG Status Register 2 (ICGS2)

-Figure 8-9.
+Figure 10-9.
 ICG Status Register 2 (ICGS2)

-Table 8-4.
+Table 10-4.
 ICGS2 Register Field Descriptions